-- 1. Land at Ollerton Road in Tuxford, as identified on the Policies Map, will be developed in the plan period for approximately 75 dwellings and supporting infrastructure as identified by the Infrastructure Delivery Plan7, as part of a safe, sustainable, quality living environment. - 2.
-Proposals to develop land at Ollerton Road, Tuxford will be expected to deliver:
+- Land at Ollerton Road in Tuxford, as identified on the Policies Map, will be developed in the plan period for approximately 75 dwellings and supporting infrastructure as identified by the Infrastructure Delivery Plan 2023, as part of a safe, sustainable, quality living environment. - 2.
+Proposals to develop The proposed development on land at Ollerton Road, Tuxford will be expected to deliver a scheme in accordance with a masterplan for the site consistent with Policy ST58 which makes provision for:

-- a) the sensitive design and location of buildings that maintain appropriate amenity for existing and future residents along Long Lane and The Pastures in accordance with Policy 48; - b) an appropriate landscaping scheme, informed by a landscape statement, that sensitively integrates the site with the surrounding countryside, including a depth buffer along the prominent western boundary; - c) a scheme of an appropriate scale, layout, form, materials and density which respects the surrounding character and the significance and setting of affected heritage assets, supported by a heritage statement and archaeological desk based assessment and/or field evaluation.
+- a) the sensitive design and location of buildings that maintain appropriate amenity for existing and future residents along Long Lane and The Pastures in accordance with Policy 48; - b) an appropriate landscaping scheme, informed by a landscape statement, that sensitively integrates the site with the surrounding countryside, including a depth buffer-along the prominent western boundary; - c) a scheme of an appropriate scale, layout, form, materials and density which respects the surrounding character and the significance and setting of affected heritage assets, supported by a heritage statement and archaeological desk based assessment comprising a geophysical survey and /or where necessary a field evaluation.